Back to species list

 Description

-This shorebird measures 23-28 cm in length.
-The female is larger and more boldly colored, featuring a black head with a buff stripe and distinctive white eye-patch, a dark rufous neck, and dark bronze-green upperparts finely barred with black.
-A curved white stripe marks the shoulder mantle, while the underparts are white.
-The male is much paler and less striking, with barring on the scapulars and wing-coverts.
-Juveniles resemble males but lack the dark chest band.
-Overall, the bird has an upright posture and uses a distinctive scythe-like head and bill motion while feeding in shallow water.
+Medium-sized shorebird with an overall length of 23–28 cm (9.1–11.0 in).
+Sexually dimorphic: females are larger, heavier, and have bolder plumage.
+The female has a black head with a buff stripe and white eye-patch, dark rufous neck, and upperparts that are mostly dark bronze-green finely barred with black.
+A white stripe curves around the shoulder mantle, and the underbody is white.
+The male is much paler and less uniform with barring on the scapulars and wing-coverts.
+Juveniles resemble the male but lack the darker band around the chest.

 Distribution & Habitat